volojs/volo/vololib/amdify/doc.md

         //original contents in here.
     });

+If a dependency calls AMD's define(), then it may not create a global when loaded by an AMD loader.
+In that case, you may need to give the dependency as specific name to act as the "global" in the script. you can do this by passing `=localvarname` for the dependency.
+Here is an example for a "ko" dependency that does not export a global "ko" as a global if AMD is in use, so this amdify command will make sure to create a `kolocal` for use by the wrapped code.
+It will also create a local `beta` for `beta.1.7.2`:

+    volo amdify www/js/ko.plugin.js depends=ko=kolocal,beta.1.7.2=beta

+Results in:

+    define(['ko', 'beta.1.7.2'], function (kolocal, beta) {
+        //original contents in here.
+    });

 This example sets dependencies, but then also specifies the export value to be used.
 If the export object has a 'noConflict' method on it, then it will be called as part of exporting the module value: